maltesie/ChimericFragments/README.md

 1. create a project folder
 3. copy default config.jl to the folder and edit as necessary
 4. run analyze.jl on the config file to analyze your experiment
-5. run visualize.jl ont the config file to visualize the results
+5. run visualize.jl on the config file to visualize the results

 ### edit config.jl

 IT IS IMPORTANT TO KEEP THE STRUCTURE OF config.jl INTACT.
 PLEASE ONLY EDIT TEXT BETWEEN "", NUMBERS OR EXCHANGE true AND false.

-All relevant analysis parameter and the dependencies can be set in the config.jl file.
+All relevant analysis parameters and the paths to the binaries can be set in the config.jl file.
 Some parameters have to be set, others are optional and affect the analysis outcome.

-#### Necessary parameters:

-If bwa-mem2 and samtools are installed systemwide, the options bwa\_mem2\_bin and samtools\_bin can be left unchanged, otherwise they should point to the executables of bwa-mem2 and samtools.

-read1\_file, read2\_file, annotation\_file, genome\_file have to be set according to the file names
-of the respective file.
-The files have to be in the project folder next to the config.jl.
-The annotation file has to be in the GFF3 format (.gff, .gff3), the reference genome sequence has to be supplied as a fasta compatible file (.fa, .fasta, .fna).
-The read files can be eather fasta or fastq compatible and can be gzipped or not.

-samplename\_condition\_antibarcode defines each sample in the RILseq experiment by assigning the corresponding barcode to a sample name and its condition.
-For every sample, one line in () has to be set, providing a sample name, the condition and the antibarcode, each in quotes ("") and separated by comma as in the default config.jl.

-#### Chimeric fragments parameters:

-Here, the way how alignments are processed and chimeric fragments are classified, can be set. min\_distance defines the minimum distance between two aligned fragments on the same strand from to be classified as chimeric. is\_reverse\_complement has to be set, if the reads come from complementary DNA as in the RIL-Seq experiment.

-#### Annotation parameters:

-The RILSeq analysis requires a complete annotation of the genome, i.e. all regions without an annotation are ignored.
-The analysis can automatically generate a complete annotation, or expects the annotation to be supplied by the annotation\_file.
-This can be set using the autocomple\_utrs option in the config.jl file.
-If set to false, the types of the supplied UTRs and IGRs have to be the same as defined by the options fiveutr\_type, threeutr\_type and igr\_type.

-#### Fisher Exact Test parameters:

-include\_read\_identity defines, if the test should take the order of the chimeric pair's placement on the read(s) into account and include\_singles the addition of single transcripts of each partner. max\_fdr sets the maximum false discovery rate and min\_reads defines a cut off for the output into the final tables.

-#### Visualization parameters:

-The visualization of the results is implemented as a Dash web application.
-When it runs, it can be accessed from within your internet browser, or any internet browser within your local network.
-The parameter address and port define where the server runs.
-The default values will make it possible to reach the application by visiting http://localhost:8050 in your browser.
+You can find detailed descriptions of every parameter in the config file.

-### run analyze.jl and visualize.jl
+### run analyze.jl

 The scripts can be executed by passing them to the julia executable.
 In a terminal, run

 >julia path/to/analyze.jl path/to/project_folder/config.jl

 To rerun the analysis (e.g. with a different set of parameters), remove the results folder from the project folder and rerun the above command.

+In the specified data folder, alignments (.bam, .bam.bai) and alignment stats (.bam.log) are saved.
+In the results folder, several subfolder are generated and all relevant results are combined in two tables with filenames interactions.xlsx and singles.xlsx

+### run visualize.jl

 After a successful run of the analysis, the visualization can be started by running

 >julia path/to/visualize.jl path/to/project_folder/config.jl

-## Analysis results

-The script will generate 2 folders called data\_processing and results.
-In data\_processing, extracted reads (fastq.gz) and alignments (.bam, .bam.bai) are saved.
-Also alignment stats are generated (.bam.log).
-In the results folder, several subfolder are generated and all relevant results are combined in two tables with filenames interactions.xlsx and singles.xlsx

 ## Example analysis data

-To run the analysis on the supplied example data, open a terminal in this folder and run
+To run the analysis on the supplied example toy data, open a terminal in this folder and run

 >julia analyze.jl example_data/config.jl

 The example analysis will take a minute and the resulting tables will be located in the folder example_data/results.
-Since this toy data only contains a few thousand reads, the tables should show between 2 and 114 interactions across the 6 conditions.

 ## Copyright notice and disclaimer